markusunger/capstone/notes/Node_and_Express.md

 }));
 ```

 `'local'` refers to the strategy to be used (local username/password verification in this case) and can receive another object defining behavior on either success or failure.
 When using `failureFlash` (or its counterpart `successFlash`), it can be either set to `true` or receive a string notification to pass to `req.flash()` instead.
 Since we've declared optional messages directly in Passport's verification callback, passing `true` in case of an error will have the flash message middleware use those instead.
-The coditional redirects specify which route handler will be responsible for finishing the request and sending the actual response.
+The conditional redirects specify which route handler will be responsible for finishing the request and sending the actual response.